Tucson Brow Lift Surgery Information, Benefits and Risks

-You should take your prescribed medication one hour prior to your surgical time.
+Take your prescribed medication 1 hour prior to your surgical time.
 You will need someone to drive you to and from your procedure because of the medications you will be taking.
 After you arrive, we will bring you back to the procedure room where Dr. Maloney will mark the surgical site and make final preparations for the procedure.
-You will then relax on the surgical table and we will clean your face with a pre-surgical scrub.
-Sterile towels will be placed and Dr. Maloney will begin the operation.
+You will then relax on the surgical table and we will clean your face with a presurgical scrub.
+Sterile towels will be placed in position and Dr. Maloney will begin the operation.

 How is a brow lift performed?

-The operation takes about one hour.
+Surgery takes about 1 hour.
 After numbing medication is injected, Dr. Maloney will make an incision in the hairline.
-From here, he can remove excess tissue to lift the lateral brow.
-Dissolvable sutures and staples will be placed and you will be ready to go home.
+He will remove excess tissue to lift the lateral brow.
+Dissolvable sutures and staples will be put in place and you will be ready to go home.

 What should I expect after a brow lift?

 Sleep with your head elevated for the first few days to help with bruising and swelling.
-You should rest and eat a healthy diet high in protein to speed up recovery.
-You may shower the day after surgery depending on what our office tells you.
-You will return to the office for your first post-operative exam about one week after surgery.
-If you have any questions during the recovery phase, please do not hesitate to call our office any time, day or night.
+Rest and eat a healthy, high-protein diet to help speed up recovery.
+You may shower the day after surgery, depending on what our office staff advises.
+You will return to the office for your first postoperative exam about 1 week after surgery.
+If you have any questions during the recovery phase, please call our office any time, day or night.

 What are the benefits of a brow lift?

-After the procedure your lateral brow will be in a more appropriate position.
-Your brow will also look less heavy and droopy.
+After the procedure, your lateral brow will be in a more appropriate position.
+Your brow will look less heavy and droopy.

 What are the risks of brow lift?

-A brow lift has both aesthetic and health risks, and it is the patient’s personal decision whether the benefits outweigh those risks.
-Common risks include scars, bleeding, infection, asymmetry, excessive firmness, or changes in skin sensation.
-There are also more uncommon, complicated risks such as deep vein thrombosis for a patient who chooses to go to sleep.
+A brow lift has both aesthetic and health risks, and it is your personal decision whether the benefits outweigh the risks.
+Common risks include scarring, bleeding, infection, asymmetry, excessive firmness or changes in skin sensation.
+There are also more uncommon, complicated risks such as deep vein thrombosis for someone who chooses general anesthesia.
 For a full list of risks, go to plasticsurgery.org.Google